rosehartman/frog-trap/trap_model_manduscript copy.md

 ### Effect of stage-structured populations and life histories

-The difference between the maximum metapopulation growth rate and the growth rate of the predator-free patch ($\log \lambda_sMAX$), highlighting the importance of studying the effect of habitat choice in species with different life histories.
+The difference between the maximum metapopulation growth rate and the growth rate of the predator-free patch ($\log \lambda_sMAX$) represents the available gain from optimizing dispersal in a stochastically varying environment.
+Comparing patterns of $\log \lambda_sMAX$ across life-history scenarios highlights how the effect of habitat choice varies.

 Previous work has shown how adult longevity can buffer the effect of variability across time (Halpern et al. 2005), and our results support this finding.
 Increasing adult survival increased metapopulation survival more than an increase in larval or juvenile survival (in most scenarios), however it decreased the value of having the ecological trap on the landscape (Fig. 4).
 When juveniles are the only dispersing life stage, increasing juvenile recruitment allowed more individuals to take advantage of a possible good year in the predator patch, thus increasing the value of the trap.
 Adults live for multiple years, so individuals who settle in the predator patch will have lower average fitness than those who settle in the predator-free patch.
 However, adults who have some offspring dispersing to both patches will have higher fitness than those whose offspring all go to one patch or the other.
 Therefore, an ecological trap may be more detrimental for a species with high adult survival than for a species with high juvenile survival.

 When adults experience predation instead of juveniles, increasing adult survival decreases the value of dispersal toward a trap to an even greater degree, because the stochastic model is most sensitive to change in adult survival and increasing dispersal toward the patch with lower adult survival will decrease the average metapopulation adult survival.
 This type of system may be seen in harvested populations where only adults are harvested (Moffitt and Botsford 2009).
 No-take marine reserves or wildlife refuges provide "predator-free" patches, but dispersing juveniles may settle in areas where adults may be hunted.

-In organisms with greater adult dispersal than juvenile dispersal, higher adult survival will increase the benefits of dispesal toward an ecological trap, since more frequent movements as adults allow more individuals to benefit from temporary good years in the predator patch.
+In organisms with greater adult dispersal than juvenile dispersal, higher adult survival will increase the benefits of dispersal toward an ecological trap, since more frequent movements as adults allow more individuals to benefit from temporary good years in the predator patch.
 However, the benifit of dispersal toward a trap for these organisms is lower for one with juvenile dispersal because adults are not "stuck" in a trap for multiple generations.
 Multiple opportunities to switch patches makes initial dispersal decisions less important.
 This life history strategy is seen in many large mobile vertebrates who have the opportunity to move their home ranges if a different patch appears higher in quality (reviewed by Piper 2011).
 Our analyses show ecological traps may be more beneficial for these species if their adults are long-lived with more opportunities to escape the trap or take advantage of temporarily better conditions.

 However, when there is both adult migration and predation on adults, each individual adult will spend the same proportion of time in the trap habitat.
 Therefore, over a lifetime they will all have the same average fitness, negating the benefit of dispersal toward a trap.
 No uni-model curve is produced in this scenario, making it similar to previous models of ecological traps, such as Donovan and Thompson (2001) who found increasing dispersal rates of adults to low-quality habitat caused population extinction when percentage of low-quality habitat was greater than 30%.
 Previous models show presence of traps on the landscape, such as networks of marine reserves, drive selection toward greater site fidelity in adults (Meithe et al 2011), which may reflect evolution to escape from these types of traps.

 Even when some dispersal toward a trap is beneficial, the genetic variation and/or phenotypic plasticity between individuals of the species will determine how many individuals disperse and whether the number who disperse toward the trap is optimal for maximizing the population growth rate (Clobert et al 2008).
 Because an dispersal to an ecological trap always decreases individual fitness, the population benefit of dispersal to an ecological trap may not be evolutionarily stable.
 It will depend on whether the fitness benefit of having offspring disperse to both patches is greater than the fitness consequences of dispersing to the predator patch for the individual.

-### Ecological implications
+### Conservation implications

-To apply this to actual populations, we would need a more precise understanding of habitat selection and variation of environmental characteristics across the landscape.
-If conditions in habitat patches vary independently of one another (due to local anthropogenic disturbance, residence of a mobile predator, or microclimatic differences) then some patches that are slight ecological traps on average may buffer the population from bad years in the source and contribute positively to overall population persistence.
-However, correlation between environmental states in the two patches as shown in figure 2 will decrease the effectiveness of this strategy, similar to the effect of temporal correlation found by Armsworth and Roughgarden (2005) .
-In real systems, there are multiple factors affecting survival, some of which will be correlated between patches and some of which will be independent, resulting in a dispersal-growth rate curve somewhere in between perfect independence and perfect autocorrelation.

-For the Cascades frog that inspired this model, the cues used in habitat choice will be the most important part of calibrating this model to actual populations.
-As we have shown above, the effect of preference for low-quality habitat on a metapopulation is highly dependent on how strong the preference for that habitat is.
-Predation risk is often an important part of ovipostion site selection (reviewed in Blaustein 1999), but because Cascades frogs have not evolved with fish, and because fish may reduce the prevalence of aquatic insect predators (Pope et al. 2009), a lake with fish may appear to have lower predation pressure than it actually does.
-Other important cues used in ovipostion site selection include presence of conspecifics (which may correlate to low predation), presence of competitors, water quality, temperature, and hydroperiod of the pool (reviewed in Refsnider and Janzen 2010), which may or may not be more important than predation pressure in determining larval survival. **We could cut this paragraph if we need to**
+Ecological traps are often defined in terms of individual behavior; they are locations where cues are mismatched with organism habitat-selection behavior, often due to anthropogenic interference.
+However, such traps can nonetheless have value for growth or persistence at the metapopulation scale.
+Thus, in some cases the presence of ecological traps on the landscape may have conservation value.
+This would most likely occur where reduction in survivial or fecunidity in traps is less than complete, and where environmental variation in traps is not strongly correlated with variation in other habitats.

+Importantly, the value of traps to the metapopulation depends on the life-history of the species.
+Some species, while mal-adapted to the new habitat cues in traps, may still gain benefit from some dispersal towards traps, while others will be unable to capitalize on this bet-hedging strategy at all.

-While our model demonstrates some dispersal to the predator patch maximizes metapopulation growth rate, the amount of dispersal toward the predator-free patch that maximizes metapopulation growth rate is always greater.
-Therefore, if settlement cues in the predator patch are much greater, so that most or all individuals fall into this trap, it may be extremely detrimental.
-If settling in a trap has such high fitness consequences that an individual in the trap is always worse off than the non-trap patch, such as total lack of juvenile recruitment (100% predation line from Fig 1), we would not expect any dispersal to the trap to benefit population growth rate.
+Our model demonstrates limitations to the value of trap environments.
+The optimal of dispersal toward the predator patch that maximizes metapopulation growth rate is always less than 50%.
+Therefore, if settlement cues in the traps are much greater than in other environments, so that most or all individuals fall into this trap, they will not increase population growth or persistence.

+In those cases where traps do have potential value, it is possible that strategies such as removing settlement cues, erecting barriers or resettlement to habitats with envionments with higher average survivorship will be less effective than strategies that improve the quality of trap habitat or reversing anthropogenic changes that created traps.

 Escape from ecological traps may occur via rapid evolution, phenotypic plasticity, or philopatry (Kokko and Sutherland.
 2001, Meithe et al 2011).
 Knowing whether any of these can occur may be key to managing populations in a changing environment.
-Identifying where ecological traps and undervalued resources may be key for managing declining populations (Gilroy and Sutherland 2007), and remediating these traps by removing settlement cues or improving habitat may be important management tools.
+Identifying where ecological traps are undervalued resources may be key for managing declining populations (Gilroy and Sutherland 2007).

 Conclusions
 -----------